 Flash‑Based Storage + In‑Memory Performance

-A fully ACID-compliant database built for in-memory analytics speed.
-For out-of-core processing it falls back gracefully to flash-based storage.
+An ACID-compliant database built for in-memory analytics speed.
+For out-of-memory processing it falls back gracefully to flash-based storage.
 Featuring fast code generation, low-latency query execution, and drop-in PostgreSQL compatibility.Try Demo Now Publications

 Low-Overhead Buffer Manager